LTZX/BitCoin-Visualization/README.md

 ### Functions
 Hover to see the detail information of a BitCoin address.
 The color of the nodes demonstrates if it is active at the time.
 The color of the links demonstrates the transaction status.
 The link will connect to the nodes that are related to this transaction.

+## Time Slider
+The slider can be used to choose the time point by dragging it to the point.
+You can also use the "Play" button to make it move automatically.
+And "Pause" it with the same button.